Well not just eczema cream. Also eczema lotion and ointment.

 It gets rinsed off and is diluted, so it is less likely to cause any irritation.

 Contains: White Soft Paraffin Liquid Paraffin

 Ointments are made from either mineral oils, like paraffin and petroleum jelly, or fats.
 They don’t contain any water.

 They are thicker than eczema cream and lotion.
 The drier your skin the greasier the treatment should be.
 If you hold a tub outside down, an ointment wont fall out.

 You can buy some over the counter.
-Though if you use it regularly on a large area of skin, you might find it cheaper getting it on prescription.
+Though if you use it regularly on a large area of skin, you might find it cheaper to get it on prescription.

 The main property of ointments is that they help retain water in the skin.
-So it is ideal to use on very dry skin.
+This makes it ideal to use on very dry skin.
 Also on areas of thicker skin, like on the arms and legs.

 Their greasiness means that they are not popular with everyone.
 They can be a bit messy, and make clothing greasy.
 This makes them a better choice to use at night.

 One advantage of them is that they don’t contain any preservatives.
 This is because they don’t have any water in them.
 Creams and lotions do contain preservatives.
 The water in these can make the product go off.
 The preservatives may cause a reaction to the skin.

 I always have a tub of Epiderm with me.
 I use it regularly throughout the day.
 I find it isn’t too greasy.
 It doesn’t disrupt what I am doing, as it absorbs well in the skin.
 I use it on my hands and face mainly, where my skin is the driest.
 It does contain Sodium Lauryl Sulphate, so it wont suit everyone.